Meet Harikrishnan (Hari) Gopalakrishnan Nair

 And walked away immensely helped.

-Blessed are we that we choose to serve humanity,
+Blessed are we that we choose to serve mankind,

 This moment is etched in history